Create Recovery Drive or System Repair Disc in Windows 8 and 8.1

 The drive formatting and file copying process might take several minutes, depending on the speed of your USB drive.
 After the drive is ready, click Finish.

-Now test that your device is really able to boot from the Recovery Drive: some USB drives do not support booting.
+Now test that your device is really able to boot from the Recovery Drive: some older USB drives do not support booting.
 If this is the case, create Recovery Drive on a newer stick and re-test.

 Create a system repair disc window opens.
 Select the correct drive and click Create disc.